kylecompare/kylecompare.github.io/_pages/publications.md

 {% include base_path %}

-# Replace Publications wit Projects
+# Replace Publications with Projects
 ## Can start a new _projects folder
 {% for post in site.publications reversed %}
   {% include archive-single.html %}